Self-Acceptance: Tips & Tricks

 Life is a social construction: I am quiet and sensitive in a very loud and desensitized world - and for a long time I felt flawed for being that way.
 I felt as if I needed to be more outgoing and exciting to be loved.
 But then I started to ask why; why is being quiet and sensitive a bad thing?
 Our loud and desensitized world is all a social construction - someone somewhere decided loud and desensitized was better and with their power spread that ideology through the many institutions of our world.
 When we don't fit in to the dominant culture, be it because of our gender, race, religion, personality or anything else, the world is stacked against us.
 We receive messages every day that we are different.
 That who we are is not good enough.
 That we are flawed, defected, and in need of fixing.
 But what if we don't?
 What if who we are is perfect, and it's actually the world that needs fixing?
 Would it be easier to accept ourselves then?
 This is really important to remember.

 You don't have to settle: 2015 was the year I learned not to settle.
 For anything.
 I learned about boundaries.
 I learned it was OK to say no. I learned to put my energy and how I wanted to feel above all else.
 We often hold out for things - jobs, people, plans - because we fear there won't be something better.
 But there is always something better - as long as we don't let ourselves settle.
 On my way to my first post grad 'social work' job I had to pull over because I was crying so much I couldn't see through my tears.
-My heart knew the job wasn't for me and but I knew social work jobs were not easy to come by and I was lucky to have an opportunity to work in my field.
-But I was settling - so I put my trust in my tears and drove home.
+My heart knew the job wasn't for me but I knew social work jobs were not easy to come by and I was lucky to have an opportunity to work in my field.
+On the drive to the job I couldn't push away the fact that I was settling - so I put my trust in my tears and drove home.
 When I arrived home I had an offer for an even better job (with better pay!) waiting in my inbox.
 Each time we choose not to settle we actively honour our true worth.
 Over time this leads to a deep level of love and acceptance - and a bunch of better things from the universe!
 Where are you settling?
 Be so brutally honest with yourself.

 Speaking up is a skill that can be learned: If 2015 was the year of learning not to settle, 2016 was the year of learning to speak up.
 It started out small, offering my opinion on little things, and eventually grew into having the courage to start this blog.
 I always thought speaking up was scary.
 I worried about inconveniencing other people with my thoughts and needs.
 So I kept them all to myself.
 But it was really the opposite - not speaking up lead to me losing important people and missing out on important things.
 Just like beliefs influence actions, actions influence beliefs.
 The more we speak up, the more we learn to love and accept the person behind our voice.
 Are you speaking up?